Under Florida law, leaving the scene of an accident, also sometimes referred to as a “hit-and-run,” is a criminal offense.

 Punitive damages are rare in accident cases, but they are more common in hit-and-run cases.
 In order for a plaintiff to receive punitive damages, the court must find defendant acted either with intentional misconduct or gross negligence.

-If you have been injured in a Broward County hit-and-run, contact our law firm to discuss your rights.
+If you have been injured in a Broward County hit-and-run, contact our Fort Lauderdale lawyers to discuss your rights.

 If you or a loved one has been injured in a South Florida auto accident, contact the personal injury attorneys at The Ansara Law Firm by calling (954) 761-4011 or toll-free at (888) ANSARA-8.